Marker Logo

 1. Captain William Turner Marker

 Location.
-42° 36.75′ N, 72° 32.917′ W. Marker is in Gill, Massachusetts, in Franklin County.
+42° 36.75′ N, 72° 32.917′ W. Memorial is in Gill, Massachusetts, in Franklin County.
 It is in Riverside.
-Memorial is at the intersection of Mohawk Trail and Riverview Drive on Mohawk Trail.
+It is at the intersection of Mohawk Trail (Route 2/2A) and Riverview Drive, on the right when traveling east on Mohawk Trail.
 Touch for map.
-Marker is in this post office area: Gill MA 01354, United States of America.
+Memorial is at or near this postal address: 24 French King Hwy, Gill MA 01354, United States of America.
 Touch for directions.

 Paid Advertisement